Prometheus Long-term Storage

 Dashboards, InfluxDB

-First blocker, InfluxDB doesn't use PromQL, and uses instead InfluxQL or Flux as query languages.
+First blocker, InfluxDB doesn't use PromQL.
+It uses InfluxQL or Flux as query languages, where:

-• Flux, a functional style time-series query language
+• Flux is a functional style time-series query language

 More details in the full parity chart between the two languages, InfluxQL and Flux parity chart.